What is Occupational Therapy?

 Occupational therapy helps children develop the skills they need to thrive in their daily activities, from play and learning to self-care and social interaction.

-Your child may benefit an occupational therapy screening or evaluation if you have observed any of the following:
+Your child may benefit from an occupational therapy screening or evaluation if you have observed any of the following:

-Fine motor skills: difficulty with holding a writing utensil (i.e. uses fisted grasp), cutting, buttoning, or difficulty with precise finger movements
+Difficulty with holding a writing utensil (i.e. uses fisted grasp), cutting, buttoning, or difficulty with precise finger movements

-Visual motor skills: difficulty copying shapes or completing a puzzle
+Difficulty copying shapes or completing a puzzle

-Self-care skills: trouble with completing age-appropriate daily life tasks, such as tooth brushing, dressing, or toileting
+Trouble with completing age-appropriate daily life tasks, such as tooth brushing, dressing, or toileting

-Feeding difficulties: extreme picky eating, sensitivities to certain textures, dysregulation when introducing a new or non-preferred food
+Extreme picky eating, sensitivities to certain textures, dysregulation when introducing a new or non-preferred food

-Emotional regulation: difficulty with transitions, difficulty managing emotions, easily frustrated
+Difficulty with transitions, difficulty managing emotions, easily frustrated

-Social skills: difficulty initiating play with peers, difficulty taking turns or sharing
+Difficulty initiating play with peers, difficulty taking turns or sharing

-Motor planning and coordination: uncoordinated or clumsy movement, tiring easily, difficulty completing multi-step activities, or struggling to learn new tasks
+Uncoordinated or clumsy movement, tiring easily, difficulty completing multi-step activities, or struggling to learn new tasks

-Bilateral-coordination: difficulty using both hands together, such as catching a ball or threading beads
+Difficulty using both hands together, such as catching a ball or threading beads

 Locations